How To Prepare Your Tractor For Storage

 In other words, take care of your tools, and they’ll take care of you.

 Now, a tractor is a tool for helping you get all kinds of jobs done around your place.
-So if you think you won’t be using yours for an extended period of time, you should go through the process of storing it properly.
+So if you think you won’t be using yours for an extended period of time, you should take steps to prepare your tractor for storage.
 Do that, and the process of getting it ready to use again will be faster and easier.

 The best way to prepare your tractor for storage is to follow the instructions in your Operator’s Manual.
 It provides a clear, step-by-step guide on what to do and how to do it.

-But here are a few tips you might not find in the OM that can really make your life easier.
+But here are a few tips to prepare your tractor for storage you might not find in the OM that can really make your life easier.

 1. Keeping your machine clean is the first step toward having a well maintained machine.
 So here’s a tip.
 A pressure washer, with a hose and wand, is a mighty handy tool to have around.
 Gas or electric-powered.
 Whichever suits your particular situation better.
 It will make cleaning your tractor so much easier than just using a garden hose and spray nozzle.